beverm2391/bens-mini-dl-lib/README.md

 - [X] Test the MLP on a simple synthetic dataset (train/val), get it converging, add necessary methods
 - [X] update no_grad context manager via thread local approach
 - [X] fix the reshape method, and test
+- [X] write a test for mean
+- [X] make a sequential model class like pytorch

 ## TODO TASKS
-- [ ] write a test for mean
+- [ ] getting dtype error in `mlp-real-v1.ipynb` when calling .backward() on the MSE Loss, due to mean operation.
+Fix this.
 - [ ] write a test for the new no_grad context manager
-- [ ] implement reshape for Tensor class
 - [ ] test mlp on a real dataset and get it converging
-- [ ] replicate some of [these models/demos](https://github.com/probml/pyprobml/tree/master/notebooks/book1/13) with this lib
+- [ ] write tests for the sequential model class
 - [ ] figure out what basic layers I need to implement
-- [ ] make a sequential model class like pytorch
 - [ ] Get CE loss test passing
 - [ ] Clean up unused code in lib
 - [ ] Add data handling